apache/eventmesh-site/docs/instruction/03-runtime.md

 DEBUG StatusConsoleListener Shutdown hook enabled.
 Registering a new one.
 WARN StatusConsoleListener Unable to register Log4j shutdown hook because JVM is shutting down.
 Using SimpleLogger
 ```

+**Note on Connectors:** EventMesh Connectors, such as the eventmesh-connector-rocketmq, can be deployed on any machine and are used to integrate with different data sources and sinks.
+They are separate from the EventMesh Runtime but can be configured to work alongside it.